Lead-Safe Wisconsin: How to Make Your Home Lead-Safe

 Keep your home clean

 Chipping, peeling paint and lead dust are two of the biggest sources of lead exposure in the home.
-A clean home is key to reducing lead exposure.
-This is especially true in older homes where lead-based paint or dust may be present.
+A clean home is key to reducing lead exposure to this dust.
 When you clean well, it stops lead from building up on surfaces where children eat, play, and crawl.

 What to focus on